 As virtual accounting assistants work remotely, it is essential to establish boundaries between work and personal time — set clear expectations regarding work hours, availability, and tasks.
 This will help avoid misunderstandings and ensure that you and your virtual assistant are on the same page.

 Trust is crucial when working with virtual accounting assistants, and building a trusting relationship takes time.
-Therefore, give your virtual accounting assistant some time to get familiar with your business processes and gain their trust.
+Give your virtual accounting assistant some time to get familiar with your business processes and gain their trust.

 Don’t do it!
 Micromanaging your virtual accounting assistant can lead to frustration and decreased productivity.
-Instead, treat them like your own team, and trust that they can complete the tasks at hand on their professional acumen.
-Provide feedback and guidance only when necessary.
+Treat virtual assistants like your own team, and trust that they can complete the tasks at hand on their professional acumen.
+You can provide feedback and guidance only when necessary.